Key Country Facts

 Vietnam is wild with natural beauty.
 Travelers will love Ha Long Bay for its clear waters, limestone islands, and breathtaking rain forests.
 Another place of interest are the Cu Chi Tunnels.
 A complex network of underground tunnels, the Cu Chi Tunnels acted as the Viet Cong’s base of operations and refuge in 1968.

-There are approximately 95,000,000 people living in Vietnam as of 2016, in a country about the size of New Mexico.
+There are approximately 96,000,000 people living in Vietnam, in a country about the size of New Mexico.
 The majority of Vietnamese practice Buddhism and Catholicism.

 Major exports of Vietnam are clothes, shoes, electronic, seafood, crude oil, coffee, wooden products, and machinery.